lisp-mirror/eql5-android/examples/UPDATES.md

 ### Info

 The size of a full APK (not using the 'ministro' service) is about **15 MB**.
-Therfore it would be nice to provide updates which are very small.
+Therefore it would be nice to provide updates which are very small.

 In the included examples, the *real* app (not counting the ECL/Qt5/EQL5 dependencies) is very small: it's all contained in `libqtapp.so`, which is